 Hire National Movers

-A cross-country move at the last minute is absolutely not a project that you want to tackle on your own.
+A cross-country move at the last minute is not a project you want to tackle alone.
 Your company is probably paying for movers anyway.
 You may have this great idea running through your mind that you will take the moving funds, rent a truck, handle it on your own, and have money left over to buy some new furniture.
 Don’t do it!